Linear Tape File System: Nature

 While LTFS can make a tape appear to behave like a disk, it does not change the fundamentally sequential nature of tape.
 Files are always appended to the end of the tape.
 If a file is modified and overwritten or removed from the volume, the associated tape blocks used are not freed up, they are simply marked as unavailable and the used volume capacity is not recovered.
 Data is only deleted and capacity recovered if the whole tape is reformatted.

-In spite of these disadvantages, there are several uses cases where LTFS formatted tape is superior to disk and other data storage technologies.
-While LTO seek times can range from 10 to 100 seconds, the streaming data transfer rate can match or exceed disk data transfer rates.
-Additionally, LTO cartridges are easily transportable and hold far more data than any other removable data storage format.
-The ability to copy a large file or a large selection of files (up to 1.5TB uncompressed data for LTO-5, and 18TB for LTO-9) to an LTFS formatted tape, allows easy exchange of data to a collaborator, or the saving of an archival copy.
+In spite of these disadvantages, there are several uses case where LTFS formatted tape is superior to spinning disk and other data storage technology.
+While LTO seek times can range from 10 to 100 seconds, the streaming data transfer rate can match or exceed spinning-disk data transfer rates.
+For example, LTO-9 is capable of a continuous transfer speed of 400 MB/s while spinning HDDs typically max out at 200–250 MB/s for the first 30% of their capacity.

+Additionally, tape cartridges are easily transportable and recent tape formats hold far more data than any other removable data storage technology.
+The ability to copy a large file or a large selection of files (up to 30TB for LTO-10) to an LTFS formatted tape allows for easy exchange of data with a collaborator, or for saving of an archival copy.

-Since LTFS is an open standard, LTFS formatted tapes are usable by a wide variety of computing systems.
+Since LTFS is an open standard, LTFS formatted tapes are usable by a wide variety of computing systems and operating systems, avoiding the incompatibilities experienced with proprietary tape archive formats.

 Implementations

-Tape drives manufacturers often offer two different editions, one for Single Drives and one for Tape Libraries, based on the LTFS Reference Implementation.
+Tape drives manufacturers often offer their own versions of software conforming to the LTFS standard.
+There are also three different editions, one for Single Drives based on the LTFS Reference Implementation, one for Tape Libraries, and one for integration into a Enterprise storage platform.

-IBM Linear Tape File System - Single Drive Edition
+Single Drive Edition

-The IBM Linear Tape File System - Single Drive Edition, (initially released as "IBM Long Term File System"), allows tapes to be formatted as an LTFS volume, and for these volumes to be mounted - and users and applications access files and directories stored on the tape directly, including drag-and-drop of files.
+The base form of LTFS allows tapes to be formatted as an LTFS volume, and for these volumes to be mounted - and users and applications access files and directories stored on the tape directly, including drag-and-drop of files.